caccnz/constitution/constitution.md

 2. Biblical standards shall be taken into consideration.
 (I Timothy 3:813, Acts 6:16)

-3. Executive Committee members must have been active members of The Church and must have been attended the Church for at least two years.
+3. An Executive Committee member must have been an active member of The Church and have attended The Church for at least two years.

 ### Section IV Responsibilities